obiyoag/track_contents/track2.md

 - **Hausdorff Distance (HD)**

 ### Award

-Tasks 1 and 2 will be evaluated and ranked seperately, based on the performance of the model, the novelty of the method, the quality of the submitted paper, and the performance of the presentation (either oral presentation or poster), etc. For successful participants, we will prepare one **Champion Winner Award** and one **Best Paper Award**.
+Tasks 1 and 2 will be evaluated and ranked seperately, based on the performance of the model, the novelty of the method, the quality of the submitted paper, and the performance of the presentation (either oral presentation or poster), etc. The best work will be selected with awards, similar to [LAScarQS 2022](https://zmiclab.github.io/projects/lascarqs22/).
+Specifically, we will prepare one **Champion Winner Award** and one **Best Paper Award**.

 ## Rules
 1. External data sets and pre-trained models are NOT allowed in this track.